My rejected manuscript

 16. "I am puzzled by the expectancy MP proposal which I find odd for a number of reasons.
 First, if they were valid, PK-MP + experimental/control publication bias appear sufficient to reproduce the funnel plots in a qualitative sense.
 It seems ad hoc to add expectancy MP to this mechanism, the only motivation I can see being to lend an appearance of consistency to the RSA on the time ordered BSB data, which I suggest the author has misinterpreted.
 Second, the research and publication process for studies is long and not sequential.
 Generally, the research for two separate and successive publications will have overlapped in time.
 How then does the expectancy apply?
 Third, since we know that publication bias is a prevalent and serious problem in many disciplines, should the "publication expectancy effect" only apply to PK studies?
 Wouldn't it also "statistically balance" studies of other psi effects, or any phenomenon with a small effect size?
 I find the ad hoc way in which it is used in the paper to be unconvincing.
 It is a central part of the paper, yet its basis in psychology is not reviewed, and the justification for applying the effect to the publication process is not developed at all."

-My response: The term 'expectancy MP' must refer to the 'experimenter expectancy effect' mentioned in my paper.
-The unintended and well-documented influence of the experimenters' hypotheses or expectations on the results of their research [Rosenthal (2004); Bakker et al. (2011)].
-My analysis shows that previous similar publications influenced the report of experimenters (Hurst exponent of the arranged MicroPK data being above 0.5).
+My response: The term 'expectancy MP' possibly refers to the Markovian process replicating the 'experimenter expectancy effect' mentioned in my paper.
+It is the well-documented influence of the experimenters' hypotheses or expectations on the results of their research [Rosenthal (2004); Bakker et al. (2011)].

 a.
-My paper does not propose, as the reviewer labels it, an 'expectancy Markovian process' (an 'expectancy MP').
+My paper does not propose, as the reviewer labeled, an 'expectancy Markovian process' (an 'expectancy MP').

 b.
 The 'experimenter expectancy effect' does not introduce a 'statistical balancing' of data.